-You have to start speaking a foreign language early on in the learning process in order to improve!
+You have to start speaking a foreign language early on in the learning process to improve!
 Learning from your mistakes is an important piece of the puzzle, so you shouldn’t wait until you’ve mastered the language before you begin to speak it.
 But how bad is it to make mistakes in a foreign language?
 The answer is not at all!

 If you’re learning a foreign language, one of your goals is probably to be able to communicate with people!
 Whether it’s for a trip, professional opportunities, or to be able to talk with friends or loved ones in their native language, communication is always at the core of language learning.